raspberrypilearning/quiz-time/en/step_7.md

 You need to know which is the current question from the `questions` list.

-Create a variable to hold a the index of the current question.
+Create a variable to hold the index of the current question.

 --- task ---